nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 1: Introduction.md

 Sometimes an architecture that works reasonably well and is available at the right time is better than a wonderful design that takes too long to produce- or an overly ambitious design that is too costly to produce, demands too much of implementation technology, or is unappreciated.

 ## 1.6 Measures of Performance
 It is clear that both the architecture and implementation must be optimized in order to get the max performance from a system, but what do we mean by performance, and how do we measure it?
 Is it possible for two computer manufacturers to both claim their system has higher performance than the other and both be telling the truth (or both be lying)?
 Probably so; there are many units for quantifying computer system performance and many techniques for measuring it.
+A fundamental misconception is that CPU performance alone is a valid comparison of computer systems.
+A good comparison must also consider memory and I/O performance.

 ### 1.6.1 CPU Performance
 Most of the traditional measures of raw CPU performance begin with the letter M, standing for the Greek prefix mega (or one milion).
 It is common to identify and compare microprocessors based on their megahertz rating, which is no more or less than the CPU's clock frequency.
 One megahertz (MHz) is one million clock cycles per second.
 Most CPUs in use today have clock speeds that are multiples of 1000 MHz or 1 gigahertz (GHz), which is 1 billion clock cycles per second.